Unisan, Quezon: Saint Roche Parish (Barangay Panaon)

-Established in 1962 by Father Ruben Profugo (later Bishop of the Diocese of Lucena), the Parokya ni San Roque was formerly a small church attached to the Parish of St Peter in the town proper and served by the priest/chaplains of the Holy Child Jesus Institute (Dominican Academy).
+Established in 1962 by Father Ruben Profugo (later Bishop of the Diocese of Lucena), the Parokya ni San Roque was formerly a small church attached to the Parish of St. Peter in the town proper and served by the priest/chaplains of the Holy Child Jesus Institute (Dominican Academy).
 The parish comprises the barangays of Ibabang Bulo, Ilayang Bulo, Ibabang Mairok, Ilayang Mairok, Almacen, Bonifacio, Burgos, Ilayang Panaon, Ibabang Panaon, Tubigan, Plaridel, Ibabang Rizal, Ilayang Rizal, Socorro and Poctol.
 Most of the people are farmers.
 The church itself stands in the midst of rice fields.
 The priests who served Panaon either as parish priest or administrator include Fr.
 Antonio Salvo, Fr.
 Froilan Zalameda, Fr.
 Jose Dural, Fr.
 Dario Endiape, Fr.
 Quirino Macatangay, Fr.
 Jose Erlito Ebron, Fr.
 Alvin Cabungcal, Fr.
-Edwin Panergo,Fr.
+Edwin Panergo, Fr.
 Isagani Reyes, Fr.
 Rolando Grecia, Fr.
 Benjamin Rhoda, Fr.
 Dennis Vargas and Fr.
 Claude Calvendra.
 Major Renovation of the church was done during the term of Fr.
 Roda.

 Saint Peter the Apostle Parish and Saint Roche Parish are members of Roman Catholic Diocese of Lucena.

 Economy

-The economy of Unisan is sustained by fishing and agriculture.
+The economy of Unisan is sustained by fishing and agriculture, as well as commercial businesses and resorts.